Pages

 Fragrance Composition:

 So what does it smell like?
-It is classified as a spicy, leather chypre fragrance layered on a rich sandalwood laden mossy base.
+It is classified as a spicy, leather chypre fragrance for women.
+It begins with a dry, fresh top, followed by a leathery heart, layered over a warm, sensual base of sandalwood laden moss.

 • Top notes: aldehydes, bergamot, lemon, neroli, mandarin, clary sage, clove

-• Heart notes: carnation, leather, iris, rose, ylang-ylang, orange blossom, jasmine
+• Heart notes: carnation, leather, orris, rose, ylang-ylang, orange blossom, Grasse jasmine

-• Base notes: leather, patchouli, ambergris, incense, oakmoss, vanilla, vetiver, benzoin, sandalwood
+• Base notes: civet, patchouli, ambergris, incense, oakmoss, vanilla, vetiver, benzoin, Mysore sandalwood

 Bottles: